| |

-The new standard baroque reed model,
+standard baroque reed model (left),

 our first recommendation for players of most baroque bassoons, offers